fishsizeproject/Course-MLforImageProcessing/E-practice-2.md

 ## Do you need to annotate your images with bounding boxes or other traced shapes?

-There are two types of common algorithms used in image analyses - object detection and image classification.
+There are two types of methods to label the dataset (i.e. methods used in supervised machine learning) that will be used for trainnig models - object detection and image classification.

-Explain their main points, advantages and how they work.
+**Object detection**

 ***Add an picture of some sorts to make the page look nicer***